beenlanced/ai_learning_visualizing_latent_spaces/README.md

 ### What this Project Does Specifically

-In a Jupyter notebook, I use two methods of latent space generation: Principal Component Analysis (PCA) and t-Distributed Stochastic Neighbor Embedding(t-SNE) to project high-dimensional, three-dimensional MNIST datasets into a lower two-dimensional space for visualization.
+In a Jupyter notebook, I use two methods of latent space generation: Principal Component Analysis (PCA) and t-Distributed Stochastic Neighbor Embedding (t-SNE) to project high dimensional (in this case three dimension) MNIST datasets into a lower two dimensional space for visualization.

 #### The PCA Section of the Notebook

-Helps in understanding the principal components and overall variance in the latent space.
+Helps in understanding principal components and overall variance in the latent space.

 In this section, I visualize the latent space using PCA by following these steps: